gyrogami logo

 I have more respect for someone who thinks the earth is flat because at least they have "facts" to back their argument.

-Precious metals do not make things better unless their construction has NO compromises.
-To play with them and be taken seriously means making exceptional chains whose rings can be soldered or welded closed like all jewelry should be...and then are soldered!
-Otherwise it's just an over-priced ensemble of rings.
-Very over-priced, might I add, since sellers think it automatically increases the value and charge exorbitant prices for weak, poorly made, junk chains.
+Precious metals do not make quality things unless their construction has NO compromises.
+To be taken seriously means making exceptional chains whose rings can be soldered or welded closed like all jewelry should be...and then are!
+Otherwise it's merely an over-priced ensemble of rings.
+Very over-priced.
+Sellers think it automatically increases the value but it's an exorbitant price for weak, poorly made, junk.

 Everyone makes a substandard product now and again BUT it doesn't mean they have to send it into the world.
 Use it to show prospective clients what to avoid and then show them your good stuff.